 The tour guides were great and taught us a lot about them.
 They also posed us by the Komodo Dragons and got some great pictures for us.
 These beasts were awesome to watch in the wild, and even more exciting when they were walking through the trees.
 It’s definitely a stop to add to your list!

 Take the ferry across to Java and see the “blue fire” (Ijen)

-One of the most memorable and exciting activities I did while in Indonesia, was seeing the “blue fire” of the Ijen Crater.
+One of the most memorable and exciting activities I did while in Indonesia, during my Trip To Bali, was seeing the “blue fire” of the Ijen Crater.
 The colored flames are caused by sulfur gas and can only be seen at night.
 They burst out over the top of the volcano, which sits beside the world’s largest acidic lake.